tomichj/buildo/README.md

     heroku help create

 The heroku generator is largely taken from the suspenders project's heroku adapter.
-Suspenders does not offer heroku as a generator, and can only be invoked during initial app generation.
+Suspenders does not offer the heroku setup as a generator, and can only be invoked during initial app generation.
 You can run buildo's heroku generator any time.

 ### All